 Since Coconut is hosted on the Python Package Index, it can be installed easily using pip.
-Simply install Python, open up a command-line prompt, and enter pip install coconut which will install Coconut and its required dependencies.
-Coconut also has some optional dependencies, which can be installed by entering which will enable the use of Coconut's --jobs, --watch, --jupyter, and --mypy flags.
-To install the optional dependencies only for a particular flag, simply put the flag name in place of all.
+Simply install Python, open up a command-line prompt, and enter which will install Coconut and its required dependencies.
+Coconut also has some optional dependencies, which can be installed by entering